 “If you don’t like to read, you haven’t found the right book.”(JK Rowling)

 Match the right book to the child by providing a variety of books from different authors and genres for them to choose from.
 Social media and video games are all tough competition for the experience of reading a paper and ink book so try graphic novels, comics and books with sound effects.
 Don’t forget nonfiction too.

 Include different publishers so that you get an inclusive, diverse and accessible range.
 Barrington Stokes’ titles include a range of specialist features, such as high interest/low ability texts from well-known writers, specific fonts and yellow pages, to help visually stressed and dyslexic readers.

-Ensure access to audio stories and author recommendations and chat – try Storyline Online and Words For Life – and make eBooks available on a Kindle/iPad (this can also help those children with visually impairment or dyslexia as font and backgrounds can be changed).
+Ensure access to audio stories and author recommendations and chat – try Storyline Online and Words For Life – and make eBooks available on a Kindle/iPad (this can also help those children with visual impairment or dyslexia as fonts and backgrounds can be changed).

 Make reading sociable

 Why not start the day with a pupil-led book talk?
 Allow the children to share fun or interesting things from their reading with each other.

 Encourage additional activities linked to the stories they are reading, for example, organising a competition or making a diorama.